rockman007372/Obsidian-Vault/Node.js.md

 Node.js allows developers to use JavaScript to **write server-side code that can interact with databases, file systems, and network services**.

-Node.js includes a built-in package manager, **npm**, which provides access to a vast array of third-party libraries and modules that can be used to **build web applications**, APIs, and other types of software.
+Node.js includes a built-in package manager, **npm**, which provides access to a vast array of third-party libraries and modules.

 Key features: